 Fly north toward Namibia’s Skeleton Coast, whose evocative name references the dried bones of wrecked ships that lay half-buried on beaches battered by fierce Atlantic storms.
 Our destination, Hoanib Skeleton Coast, is a hospitable outpost amid one of Africa’s last great wildernesses.
 Set in one of the most fragile ecosystems on Earth, the low-impact camp enjoys a scenic location at the confluence of two tributaries of the dry Hoanib River in the northern part of the private million-acre Palmwag Concession, next to Skeleton Coast National Park.
 Few safari locales offer the level of isolation found here in one of the most remote regions of the Kaokoveld.

 We spend three days immersed in these rugged mountains, vast plains, dune fields and dry riverbeds, with one excursion to the coast itself.
-A range of activities is designed to maximize photography opportunities, and we explore via nature walks, 4x4 drives and hides for wildlife viewing.
+A range of activities is designed to maximize photography opportunities, and we explore via 4x4 drives and hides for wildlife viewing.
 Our bewitching environs are inhabited by a remarkable array of desert-adapted plants and animals, with surprising photo subjects at every turn.
 Almost miraculously, a multitude of species thrives in the stark inland environment, including Namibia’s largest population of desert elephant.
-With cameras poised, we hope for sightings of giraffe and lion, oryx, springbok
+With cameras poised, we hope for sightings of giraffe and lion, oryx, springbok and

-and steenbok.
-On bush walks, look for scrub hare and inquisitive ground squirrels.
-During our stay we have one opportunity to visit the beach, driving out and flying back (weather permitting; coastal fog is a regular presence here).
+steenbok.
+On a guided bush walk (safety permitting), look for scrub hare and inquisitive ground squirrels.
+During our stay we have one opportunity to visit the Skeleton Coast, driving out and flying back (weather permitting; coastal fog is a regular presence here).
 A colony of Cape fur seals is often present on shore, and we may spot black-backed jackal and elusive brown hyena near the beach.
-Birdlife is diverse, with many southern African endemics, and we're likely to spot jaegers and skuas around the coastal seal colonies.
+Birdlife is diverse, with many southern African endemics, and we're likely to spot jaegers and skuas.

 Day 11: Windhoek / Depart

 Our grand Namibia photo safari concludes today as we fly from Ongava back to Windhoek to connect with flights onward.